MohdAqib8267/OOPS/README.md

 >1.
 Private: Functions and variables declared as private can be accessed only within the same class, and they cannot be accessed outside the class they are declared.
 >2.
 Public: Functions and variables declared under public can be accessed from anywhere.
 >3.
 Protected: Functions and variables declared as protected cannot be accessed outside the class except a child class.
 This specifier is generally used in inheritance.
+# Object:-
+>Object is a run-time entity.
+It is an instance of the class.
+An object can represent a person, place or any other item.
+An object can operate on both data members and member functions.
+>
 # Constructer
 > Constructor is a special method which is invoked automatically at the time of object creation.
 It is used to initialize the data members of new objects generally.
 The constructor in C++ has the same name as class or structure.
 ### There can be Three types of constructors in C++